-- Age eligibility – Some financial institutions may have a certain age limit on who can apply for kids’ bank accounts, but in general terms the child should be under the age of 18.
+- Age eligibility – Some financial institutions may have a certain age limit on who can apply for kids’ bank accounts, but in general terms the child should be under 18 years of age.
 Check the eligibility criteria for each account you’re looking at.

-- Fees – Generally, there aren’t ongoing fees attached to kids’ bank accounts, but there may be a number of one-off fees that are applied for certain transactions, such as over-the-counter withdrawals.
-Check under which circumstances an account holder may incur a fee; and if that is likely to happen, you will need to factor that into your cost calculations.
+- Fees – There typically aren’t ongoing monthly fees attached to kids’ bank accounts, but there may be a number of one-off fees that are applied for certain transactions, such as over-the-counter withdrawal fees.
+Check under which circumstances an account holder may incur a fee; and if there are certain account keeping fees that may be payable, you will need to factor that into your cost calculations.

 - Interest – There can be a significant discrepancy on interest rates attached to kids’ bank accounts.
-There may also be additional monetary incentives for children to reach particular saving levels in an account.
-Read the fine print to see if there are any caveats or restrictions on when an interest rate or bonus payment applies.
+There may also be additional monetary incentives for children to reach particular saving levels in a saver account, such as a bonus interest rate additional to the base rate.
+Read the fine print to see if there are any caveats or restrictions on when a bonus interest rate or bonus payment applies.

-- Accessibility – Investigate each provider’s service offering and to what extent you can obtain information, make deposits, transfer funds and make withdrawals through ATMs, online and on a mobile.
+- Accessibility – Investigate each provider’s service offering and to what extent you can obtain information such as the account balance, make deposits, transfer funds and make withdrawals through ATMs, phone banking, internet banking and mobile banking.
 Each provider will offer different access to their retail network.

 - Cards and statements – For regular users, check to see if there is a transaction card offered with the account and also how often account statements are provided.

-- Deposit conditions – There may be a minimum monthly amount of money required to be deposited into the account to receive all the benefits.
+- Deposit conditions – There may be a minimum monthly deposit required in order to be eligible to receive all the benefits.

 - Financial literacy and education – Some account providers offer special education programs and support initiatives for children to help them learn about saving and finances.
 This can be invaluable, particularly if the support is non-commercial in nature and complements the lessons you teach them.